JoaoCoelho2003/JoaoCoelho2003/README.md

 * 📚 **Current Focus**: Elixir and Phoenix Framework.

-* 🌟 **About Me**: Passionate about coding since introduction, continuously exploring new languages and paradigms.
-Enthusiastic about pushing boundaries and tackling challenging projects.
+* 🌟 **About Me**: I love video games and anything computer-related.
+Now, I find myself in software engineering, trying to learn more about AI!

 **Contact me:**